Highlands, Islands, and Unforgettable Cities

 Urquhart Castle ruins on Loch Ness.
 Photo by Sherbsworld

-Explore this Scotland trip planner to discover both the top things to enjoy on your trip as well as many resources you can enjoy before you leave.
+If you are planning a trip to Scotland we’ve gathered the top things to enjoy on your trip as well as many resources you can enjoy before you leave.

 For nature and history lovers, Scotland has over 4,000 miles of coastline, over 900 islands and over 100,000 ancient sites.
 For those craving urban adventures, its capital is swamped with culture vultures every August when the city is taken over by a month-long arts and entertainment festival; whilst Glasgow is one of the top cities in the UK for live music and nightlife.